-- The event organizer has a policy to prefer local residents from the event destination temporary positions for all events. - 2.
-The policy is being actively implemented. - The event organizer monitors the number and proportion of employment it provides for local residents.
+- The event organizer prefers local residents from the event destination for all temporary positions. - 2.
+The event organizer monitors the number and proportion of employment it provides for local residents.

 B3.
 Community services

 The activities of the event organizer do not jeopardize the provision of basic services.
 A feedback mechanism is in place for communities in the event destination, and any reduction in the availability of basic services caused by the event organizer is addressed.